robinkarlberg/transfer.zip-blog-ng/_posts/2025-04-08-secure-file-transfer.md

 ## Why Secure File Transfer Matters

-In 2025, sending files has never been easier—but also never riskier.
+In 2025, sending files has never been easier - but also never riskier.
 Whether you're sharing sensitive documents, private videos, or project files, **your data deserves protection**.

 Cloud platforms often scan files, log metadata, or keep your uploads indefinitely.
 If you care about privacy, you need **end-to-end security** and minimal third-party exposure.

-Below are three reliable, secure methods—each suited for different technical skill levels.
+Below are three reliable, secure methods - each suited for different technical skill levels.

 ---